lwojas/React-components/README.md

 # React app - components assignment

-Our App component is huge, and contains a lot or duplication, so not keeping with the DRY principle!
-Your task is to break it up into smaller, reusable components.
+"Our App component is huge, and contains a lot or duplication, so not keeping with the DRY principle!
+Your task is to break it up into smaller, reusable components."

+See /src/components for my proposed solution.

 Here is the original code for the app component: